proycon/clam/docs/source/index.rst

    system may run for a long time and may do batch-processing on multiple input files.

-#. *Action Paradigm* – This is a more limited, and simple
+#. *Action Paradigm* – This is a more limited and simple remote-procedure call mechanism.
+Users interact in real-time
-   remote-procedure call mechanism.
-Users interact in real-time with the service on specific URLs, passing parameters.
+   with the service on specific URLs, passing parameters, and obtaining a single result.
 Unlike the project paradigm, this is not suitable for complex operations on big-data.

 A CLAM webservice needs the following three components from the service
 developer: